canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She stood, wobbled the way she does when she hasn't been paying attention to hunger signals for several hours, and picked her way past the books to settle between me and the pile of plushies.
 I held her for a minute or two, stroking her hair while she figured out the words.

 "It's just..."
 She glances at the cold cup of tea on the desk she left and winces.
 "None of them *get* it, you know?
-I keep thinking, maybe this one will actually do it properly, but it's always just... it's just a simple version of this world in medieval cosplay, it doesn't even try to get the <i>weltanschauung</i>, or---"
+I keep thinking, maybe this one will actually do it properly, but it's always just... it's just a simple version of this world in medieval cosplay, it doesn't even try to get the <i>weltanschauung</i>, or--"

 I couldn't suppress my smirk.
 "Weltanschauung, sweetie?"

-"You know, like---"
+"You know, like--"

 "Yeah, no, just, that's like the most Violet way you could put it."